Scaled Composites Stratolaunch

-The company ceased operations in May 2019, shortly after the first flight, and placed all company assets, including the aircraft, for sale by June 2019.
+Stratolaunch ceased operations in May 2019, shortly after the first flight of the Roc, and placed all company assets, including the aircraft, for sale by June 2019.
 In October 2019, Cerberus Capital Management acquired Stratolaunch Systems, including the Stratolaunch aircraft.
 Stratolaunch announced in December 2019 that it would now be focusing on offering high-speed flight test services.
-As of May 2025, the Stratolaunch has flown nine times.
+As of May 2025, the Stratolaunch has flown 24 times.

 History

 Early development

 In early 2011, Dynetics began studying the project and had approximately 40 employees working on it at the December 2011 public announcement.
 Stratolaunch originally planned to airlaunch the Falcon 9 Air by SpaceX, whose efforts began shortly before December.
 Launching medium-sized payloads with the Falcon 9 dictated the aircraft size but SpaceX departed a year later.